Introduction to Product Manager Interview Questions

 This is one of the best questions to be asked in an interview as this assesses the knowledge the candidate has for the company and their products and is comfortable with them.
 This also checks the prioritization, communication, structure, thought process skills of the candidate.
-The answer should contain specific product features, cost-benefit overview, user testimonials, etc. The example supporting this could explain what all features and facilities you would get just at the cost of an additional $10.
+The answer should contain specific product features, cost-benefit overview, user testimonials, etc. The example supporting this could explain all features and facilities you would get just at the cost of an additional $10.

 Q2.
-What will be your management strategy, tactics and processes for a new product launch?
+What will be your management strategy, tactics, and processes for a new product launch?

 Q3.
 We are launching a new version of the previous product.
 Where would you keep the legacy product so that the sales are not dropped for it as well?

-The candidate’s soft skills, technical skills, and the thought process combined are what is looked for.
-Your answer should be around an understanding of target customers, practical solutions, knowledge of consumer behavior, etc. For example, I would lower the price of the legacy product so that the budget-centric customers are targeted and they would still constitute somewhere close to 30% profit.
+The candidate’s soft skills, technical skills, and thought process combined are what is looked for.
+Your answer should be around an understanding of target customers, practical solutions, knowledge of consumer behavior, etc. For example, I would lower the price of the legacy product so that the budget-centric customers are targeted, and they would still constitute somewhere close to 30% profit.

 Q4.
 What all parameters would you define when a product can be said to have been designed well?

 This is a relative question.
 What your company sees as a good design might not be a good one for you.
-The answer should revolve around your priorities, Explanation of why logical answer.
-For example, A well-designed product is simple, elegant, and one which promises on what it delivers.
+The answer should revolve around your priorities, an Explanation of why logical answer.
+For example, A well-designed product is simple, elegant, and one which promises what it delivers.
 Consumers should not stick to the user manual before starting to operate the product.